renastechschool/RenasTechDaisy/04_CUCUMBER/src/test/java/docs/01_Tutorial.md

-# Configure Cucumber Setup In Eclipse And IntelliJ Tutorial
+# Configure Cucumber Setup In IntelliJ Tutorial

 Selenium is a test automation framework extensively used by organizations looking to expedite the web-product testing process.
 As far as test automation frameworks in Java are concerned, TestNG is largely preferred by QA engineers for the development & enhancement of test suites.
 With the adoption of Agile methodology in the work environment, a diverse set of stakeholders like QAs, technical managers, program managers; including non-technical team members are willing to work collaboratively for the betterment of the product.